 Colorado's Medical Orders for Scope of Treatment (MOST) Form

-A MOST form describes your wishes for health care in a medical emergency.
+A MOST form describes health care wishes for someone facing a life-threatening medical condition.

 You may have heard about a new kind of health care directive in Colorado, called a Medical Orders for Scope of Treatment (MOST) form.
 Here, we discuss what a MOST form is and when you might need one.